bradendubois/do-calculus/documentation/readme_sections/README_1.md

 - operator (used in getting a class attribute, used in topological sorting)
 - datetime (used in getting the exact current date/time for regression test file names and decorators)
 - functools (used in function wrapping for decorators)
+- platform (used in the self-updating script to pull from Github)

 ## Installation